 The PHS janitorial service are using a cleaning product specifically rated for COVID-19: Sani-T-10.
 We have expanded sanitization of shared and classroom spaces.
 More classroom-specific sanitization schedules will be shared when the classroom schedules are provided.

-Attendance Notifications: In addition to staying home when ill, or if there has been travel to a CDC-defined level 3 country, or if you have reason to believe you may have been exposed to COVID-19, we ask that all families be very clear in their communications about why a student is absent from school.
+Attendance Notifications: In addition to staying home when ill or if you have reason to believe you may have been exposed to COVID-19, we ask that all families be very clear in their communications about why a student is absent from school.
 It will help us logistically if you report directly to Martin or your child’s teacher why your child is out so that we do not have to spend time following up.

 Please reach out to your teacher and/or division director for extended absence plans.

 Staff and Student Sick policy: Any students and staff members with cold and flu symptoms must stay home.
 Our goal is to keep all children, teachers, and staff as healthy as possible during this time and therefore follow the CDC guidelines.
 Please reference our sickness policy as detailed in the PHS Family Handbook: We ask that children be kept home from school when symptoms of illness first appear (runny nose, sore throat, diarrhea, fever, vomiting) and until your child is no longer contagious.
 Please wait until your child has been fever-free for 24 hours before sending them back to school.

 We will share additional information about situations where students get sick while at school as those protocols are developed.

 Please consult directly with your doctor if you think you have been exposed to COVID-19 and/or have symptoms of respiratory illness.

 Additional protocols including those regarding time in the Presidio, for afterschool and enrichment, for sports teams, and about emergency planning will be shared soon.